rogov-dvp/medical-imaging-matching/docs/gitstats-alex/january.md

 1. Worked on getting a detection of 50 test mammograms.
   - January 28, 2021
   - Issue #1235
   - I have the code mostly set except I now need to find the dimensions of the detections and cut it out with pillow or opencv.
 My current issue is that my M1 macbook doesnt run tensorflow.
-I written down the initial steps I took when doing this just in case:
+I written down the initial steps I took when doing this just in case.
+I didn't pull the code to our main branch since it's a lot of code and images:

 https://www.youtube.com/watch?v=IOI0o3Cxv9Q